 The Fool Quotes in All's Well that Ends Well

 The All's Well that Ends Well quotes below are all either spoken by The Fool or refer to The Fool.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Simon & Schuster edition of All's Well that Ends Well published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Simon & Schuster edition of All's Well that Ends Well published in 2006.).

 Act 1, Scene 3 Quotes

 Tell me thy reason why thou wilt marry.